matomatical/simple-search/README.md

 * A map of terms (strings) to term ids; the remaining lists are indexed by these term ids to save space and time.
 * A map of document ids (as found in posting lists) to document names (strings, to be used for looking up articles in the Wikipedia).

-Before compression, the pickled index is 110MB in size.
+Before compression, the pickled index is 110MB in size and takes about 36 seconds to build.

 ### Variable-byte encoding the posting lists

-Stay tuned!
+I reimplemented my vbyte encoding functions from the homework and added posting list compression to the index.
+Now it takes...
+1 minute and 16 seconds to build, and is 10MB LARGER THAN BEFORE...?
+Huh!?

+Something is deeply wrong!

+TODO:

+- [ ] Test vbyte encoding/decoding
+- [ ] Profile (size of?) index before/after compression

 ---